harshvardhaniimi/personal-website/content/blog/2021-07-11-ellsberg-s-paradox/index.md

 When individuals are presented with choices that are equally profitable, they choose the one that has lower uncertainty.
 This uncertainty is different from risk, which is usually measured as standard deviation in statistics. *Risks are known unknowns and uncertainties are unknown unknowns* (Donald Rumsfeld)*.* When presented with the latter, we always choose the option that has lower uncertainty.

 This experiment and paradox may sound trivial today but when it was first presented to the world it was a breakthrough.
-Utility maximisation theory by Von Neumann and Morgenstern was seriously challenged by the results.
+Utility maximization theory by Von Neumann and Morgenstern was seriously challenged by the results.
 Utility theory, hitherto unchallenged, had met its first limitation.
 Today, these limitations are well accepted among economists.